 3. Freeze the whole avocado

 If you can't be bothered with the ice cube tray trick (I hear you), go ahead and freeze the whole avocado until you're ready to eat it.
 You can then run it under hot water, leave it to sit on the counter for a while, and enjoy it like it's a brand-new piece of fruit.
 Bam.
+Then, you can use 'em to make a cup of steamy hot avocado seed tea whenever you're ready.

 Here's why avocados are so dang good for you: